Arch Linux Hibernation Using Swap File

 Manual Method

-Using the root account, create a swap file of the desired size with the fallocate command (M = Mebibytes, G = Gibibytes).
+Use the root account and the fallocate command to create a swap file of the desired size (M = Mebibytes, G = Gibibytes).
 For example, create a 16G swap file (for hibernation, it’s best to set it to your computer’s RAM size):

 # fallocate -l 16G /swapfile

 Note: The fallocate command may cause issues on F2FS or XFS filesystems.
-[1] An alternative is to use the dd command, though slower:
+[1] As an alternative, use the dd command, though it’s slower:

 # dd if=/dev/zero of=/swapfile bs=1M count=512